epigen/CellWhisperer/README.md

 We provide all our validations and analyses in a single pipeline, (re)producing all (*) plots in our paper.

 Note that due to the high computational cost, this pipeline relies on some precomputed files, which are downloaded from our server as part of the pipeline.
-Nevertheless computing all the analyses will require a considerable amount of storage (~1TB), RAM (~1TB), CPU (~100 cores), GPU and time (2 days) resources.
+Nevertheless computing all the analyses will require a considerable amount of storage (~1TB), RAM (500GB), GPU and time (2 days) resources.

-TODO: update specifications (I added downloads)

 To run the pipeline, execute